IshaA08/alien_invasion/README.md

 ## Credits
-The Python Crash Course, 3rd Edition textbook written by Eric Matthes was referred to when developing this game, specifically from the Section II - Projects section.
+The Python Crash Course, 3rd Edition textbook written by Eric Matthes was referred to when developing this game, specifically the Section II - Projects chapters.

-Matthes, E. (2023).
-Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming.
+Matthes, E. (2023). *Python Crash Course, 3rd Edition: A Hands-On, Project-Based Introduction to Programming*.
 No Starch Press.

 ## License
 MIT License